The strike process

 • have a maximum of 0.5% cancellations;

-• 90% of customer inquiries are handled within 24 hours.
+• handle 90% of customer questions within 24 hours.

 • score at least 80% on the 'Items on time' service standard;

-• have handled at least 70% of customer inquiries within 24 hours;
+• have handled at least 70% of customer questions within 24 hours;

 • have a maximum of 10% cancellations.

-These good performances are rewarded, and therefore your most recent strike expires if you meet the above conditions.
-This means you are tied to a previously incurred strike for a shorter period.
+These good performances are rewarded, and therefore your most recent strike will expire if you meet the above conditions.
+This means you will be tied to a previously incurred strike for a shorter period.

-This reward applies to every most recent strike and can therefore be awarded multiple times.
+This reward applies to every most recent strike and can therefore be granted multiple times.

 A week in which you perform excellently counts a maximum of 1 time.
-For example: you perform excellently for 3 consecutive weeks, week 9 through 11.
-Only weeks 9 and 10 count towards a strike expiring.
-Week 10 is therefore not counted again with week 11 for a strike expiring.
+An example: you perform excellently for 3 consecutive weeks, week 9 to 11.
+Only week 9 and 10 count towards the expiration of a strike.
+Week 10 is therefore not counted again with week 11 for the expiration of a strike.

 Connect Four game.